If you’re new to the digital recruitment scene, you may wonder, what is an online video interview?

 With pre-recorded video interviewing, candidates can be informed of the next stage of the interview process within a much faster time frame.

-Keen candidates can even schedule their interviews within 24 hours of receiving an invite from companies, thus enabling faster response times form companies alike.
+Keen candidates can even schedule their interviews within 24 hours of receiving an invite from companies, thus enabling faster response times from companies alike.

 3. Convenience for passive job search